matthew-p-gallagher/copilot-tictactoe/README.md

 <img src="images/15.png" alt="15.png" width="600">

 So the task of creating a TicTacToe game evolved into the task of debugging a solution given to us by an artificial agent.
-At this point we could go back to the initial tictactoe function an select another suggestion and go from there, and perhaps we would find a better solution.
+At this point we could go back to the initial tictactoe function, select another suggestion and go from there, and perhaps we would find a better solution.

 ### Conclusion